 The yeast in this low carb and keto bread ensures a wonderful texture and taste.
 Now, how much your bread will rise (and fall!) post-bake depends quite a bit on your altitude.
 But note that you still won’t get that gummy and wet texture here of most low carb breads.
-Plus, as mentioned, we’re baking at over 7,000 feet (Mexico City here!!), so if we can make this keto sandwich bread work so can you.
+Plus, as mentioned, I’m baking at over 7,000 feet (Mexico City here!!), so if we can make them work so can you.*

 Weigh your ingredients.
 This will forever be a staple recommendation for any sort of gluten free baking here at gnom-gnom.
 As aside from leading to less dirty dishes, it will ensure consistent results time and time again.
 Remember that gluten free (and particularly keto) baking is notoriously finicky, and measuring by cups is anything but accurate.
 And if you don’t own a baking scale, measure with cups by dropping the ingredients onto them rather than scooping them out (which often leads to overpacking).

 Ingredients at room temperature.
 Self explanatory really, but incredibly important (particularly for the eggs).
 If you add cold eggs to the mix your bread simply won’t rise much (if at all).

 Proof the yeast.
-This involves mixing dry active yeast with water that’s just warm to touch (between 105-110°F to be precise) and inulin or an actual sugar (think maple syrup or honey) for 7 minutes until foamy.
+This involves mixing dry active yeast with water that’s just warm to touch (between 105-110°F to be precise) and inulin or an actual sugar (think maple syrup) for 7 minutes until foamy.
 And before you scream sugar (!!) remember that the yeast will feed on such sugar to emit carbon dioxide, so it doesn’t affect the carb count.
 And yes, this is a scientific fact.